NCOR-Organization/awesome-ontologies-Keilai/CONTRIBUTING.md

 When submitting a PR, please:

-1. Ensure your ontology file is properly formatted
-2. Verify that the README.md has been updated with your ontology
+1. Verify that the README.md has been updated with your ontology
-3. Include information about the ontology in your PR description:
+2. Include information about the ontology in your PR description:
    - Name and version:
    - Brief description:
    - Source URL:
    - License information:

-## Review Criteria

-Submissions will further evaluated based on:

-- **Quality**: Is the ontology well-designed and maintained?
-- **Relevance**: Does it fit the scope of this collection?
-- **License**: Is it available under an open license?
-- **Accessibility**: Can others easily use it?

 ## Code of Conduct